 If you’ve played Little Nightmares then you’ll know its story arguably poses more questions than it definitively answers.
 It’s what made it so intriguing.
 Now we have the first chapter of its three-part DLC, The Depths.
 Running parallel to Six’s story, this time players will control a young lad known as the Runaway Kid.

 The pacing is a little different though, for better and worse.
 The horrific member of the Maw you come up against in this chapter is known as the Granny.
-She looks exactly how you’d imagine a monstrous old lady to look.
+She looks exactly how you’d imagine a monstrous old lady with a penchant for lurking underwater to look.
+Wrinkly and terrifying, basically.
 You won’t be setting your eyes on her properly for a while though.
 Unlike the main story, The Depths doesn’t shove the monsters in your face immediately.

 You see, the Granny spends a lot of time underwater, like some geriatric version of Jaws.
-Stalking you beneath the surface and dragging you to a watery grave with her bony hand.
+She stalks you beneath the surface and drags you to a watery grave with her bony hand.
 And that’s pretty much all you get for the early moments of the chapter with a few more glimpses offered as the story progresses.
 This makes her much creepier than her fellow Maw members and builds a good amount of tension for a while.
-Something that can easily murder you is always more terrifying when you can’t see it.
+Something that can easily murder you is always more terrifying when don’t truly know what you’re up against.

 The only struggle you’ll face is the most notorious of villains – irritating glitches.
 Occasionally the Granny will stick her monstrous hands out of the water and you’ll be a good metre or two away but find yourself teleported back into her fatal grip.
 There’s a minor teleportation glitch in the main game that you’d forgive because it helped you and it’s not massively noticeable.
 However, when a bug unfairly gets you killed, it’s a much bigger problem.